 Moody about Monday?
 Turns out it might be your most productive day of the week, according to a Redbooth study of its users.
 The data revealed users accomplished the highest percentage of tasks on Monday, while Friday was nearly 20% less productive.

-Redbooth also noted that the “Sunday Blues” (also known as the Sunday Scaries, or, as the New York Times called them back in 1991, “the blahs”) may push us to work harder on Mondays.
+Redbooth also noted that the “Sunday Blues” (or, as the New York Times called them back in 1991, “the blahs”) may push us to work harder on Mondays.

 FastCompany suggests that instead of succumbing to the feelings of dread that Monday may bring, embrace the “clean-slate” feeling of a new week to inspire creativity and get things done.
 It also provides some tips for making the most of Monday, from productivity coach Deb Lee and author Scott Amyx.

 Those include prepping for the next week on Friday afternoon or over the weekend, whether making meals or checking your calendar.
 Amyx notes that email can be a source of stress on Mondays, so checking once or twice over the weekend could help to prioritize what needs to be addressed when the work week starts.